bfirsh/django-shorturls/README.rst

 ``SHORTEN_MODELS``
     You've seen this one.

+``SHORTURLS_LOOKUP_FIELD``
+    If defined, the model lookups will be performed against the specified field rather than the default primary key.

 ``SHORT_BASE_URL``
     If defined, the ``shorturl`` and ``revcanonical`` template tags will prefix generated URLs with this value.
 Use this if you've got a shorter